 While a BRO can last for up to 15 years, smaller transgressions are more likely to receive shorter sanction periods, while the opposite is true for more severe cases.

-What happens if BRO restrictions are broken?
+What happens if the order restrictions are broken?